sumitacharya/javaWorkouts/README.md

 * MultiplyFactorials - Project that extends the class of Factorial program to find product of two calculated factorials.
 * Simple Interest - Calculated Simple Interest for given principal amount, time in years and rate per annum.
 * Car - Prints information about car.
 (Some workouts with classes)
+* Palidrome - Checks if the word is palindrome or not.